hwslabs/iam/docs/api_reference/Apis/UserCredentialManagementApi.md

 # **updateCredential**
 > CredentialWithoutSecret updateCredential(organization\_id, user\_id, id, UpdateCredentialRequest)

-Update a credential
+Update the status of credential

-    Update a credential
+    Update the status of credential to ACTIVE/INACTIVE.
+Credentials which are marked INACTIVE cannot be used to fetch short-term tokens.

 ### Parameters